 - We use a variety of methods in keeping Monticello safe including uniformed security officers and various forms of video surveillance monitoring throughout our property.

 - Some wheelchairs may be too large for use in the House.
 Approved-size wheelchairs are available from staff for use in the House.

 - Electronic devices must be turned off during tours of the House.

 - Small strollers are allowed in, and may be borrowed for use while in, the House.

 - As a courtesy, guests with active or restless young children are asked to take turns touring the House.

-- Pets are allowed on the grounds of Monticello, if leashed.
-With the exception of certified service dogs, pets are not allowed in any buildings, including the House, or on the shuttle buses.
+- Pets are allowed on the grounds of Monticello, if leashed, except on the day of the Heritage Harvest Festival (9/21/19).
+Only certified service dogs are allowed in any buildings at Monticello, including the House, or on the shuttle buses.

 - If you are considering a musical performance at Monticello, please consult our Musical Performance Policy.